sumarditjhai-sys/mcpserver/README.md

 ## 🧩 The Challenge

-Business teams rely on sales data to make strategic decisions — identifying top customers, tracking revenue trends, monitoring sales rep performance, and spotting growth opportunities.
+Business teams rely on sales data to make strategic decisions such as identifying top customers, tracking revenue trends or monitoring sales rep performance.
 However, accessing this data typically requires:

 - **SQL expertise** — writing complex queries with joins, aggregations, and filters
 - **Database access** — navigating credentials, connections, and security policies
-- **Context switching** — moving between BI tools, spreadsheets, and communication platforms
 - **Rigid dashboards** — pre-built reports that can't answer ad-hoc questions

 This creates a bottleneck where business stakeholders depend on data analysts or engineers for every new question, slowing down decision-making.

 ---